vfilimonov/co2meter/README.md

 	co2meter_server -H 10.0.1.2 -P 8000 -N "Living room"

 Once started, it could be accessed via browser at a given address (`http://127.0.0.1:1201` in the first case and `http://10.0.1.2:8000`).
-The main page will show last readout from the sensor and links to the log history in CSV and JSON formats.
-Further if dash is installed there will be a link to the dashboard with the recent charts:
+The main page will show last readout from the sensor and links to the log history in CSV and JSON formats and a dashboard with the recent charts:
 ![Screenshot - dash web-server](https://user-images.githubusercontent.com/1324881/36342020-0c2df1ac-13f8-11e8-978a-b1e3e92a3ea4.png)

 CO2/temperature readings are stored in the `logs` folder.
 By default (if `-N` parameter of the command line is not specified), all values will be appended to the single log file (`co2.csv`), however if there's a need to have separate logs (e.g. in case when device is used in several places and logs are not to be confused), the name could be set up from the command line.
 Dashboard allows to check history of all available logs.
 In order to change name of the log on a running server, use the following GET call: `http://host:port/rename?name=new_name`.